 Don’t they use Blood for that?

-Disclaimer: TestoChecker provides hormone testing kits using both saliva and serum specimen types.
-This short post is a honest attempt to present unbiased arguments for and against both serum and saliva for testing hormone levels in Australia.
+N.B.
+TestoChecker provides hormone testing kits using both saliva and serum specimen types.
+Limitations of Serum AND Saliva for Testing Hormones – This short post is an honest attempt to present unbiased arguments for and against the use of both Blood and Saliva for Testing Hormone Levels in Australia.

 What are the Limitations of Blood for Testing for Hormones?

-Blood hormone testing does not typically allow for the analysis of estrogen, androgen, and adrenal metabolites, which provide a wealth of data to assist the practitioner or user in understanding their (patient’s) condition, forming a guide to fine-tune treatment.
+Blood hormone testing does not typically allow for the analysis of estrogen, androgen, and adrenal metabolites, which provide a wealth of data to assist the practitioner or user in understanding test results and forming a plan to fine-tune treatment.

-Melatonin is another great fit with regard to the convenience Saliva offers for testing some hormones.
+The hormones Melatonin and Cortisol are both examples of hormones not suited to serum.
+These hormones are “pulsatile” and it is this pulse or rhythm that is measured during day and night.
 It is far easier to spit into a collection vial throughout the course of the night/ morning, than would be to attend a blood collection centre.
-That doesn’t mean Saliva is the ultimate testing method though, not by any means.
-Sure it has strengths as a testing medium, but it has shortcoming like any other. .
+That doesn’t mean Saliva is the superior testing method though, not by any means.
+Sure it has strengths as a testing medium, but it has shortcomings like any other.

 What are the Limitations of Saliva for Testing Hormones?

 It must be pointed out that Saliva as a testing specimen (type) has limitations too.
 Only 10 or so hormones are tested this way when the human body secretes and circulates approximately 50 different hormones.
-Another weakness in the argument for use of saliva for testing hormones is the potential for blood spot contamination, or indeed any type of contamination.
+Another weakness in the argument for use of saliva for testing hormones is the potential for blood spot contamination, or contamination related to toxic metals i.e. dental and oral fixtures .
 This has to be accepted as a possibility at both the saliva collection point and subsequent transfer to the lab.

 Knowing which method is the “right” method for testing the hormones you wish to test is the key piece of advice we hope you take with you.
-Serum can be said to have won due to it possessing the higher most number “purposes”.
-However it cannot compete with Saliva in the niche ‘steroid hormones, AKA sex hormone arena for reasons we covered here.
+Serum can be said to have won due to it possessing numerous “purposes”.
+However it cannot compete with Saliva in the niche steroid hormones, AKA ‘sex hormone’ arena for reasons we covered in brief here.

 We hope ‘Limitations of Serum AND Saliva for Testing Hormones’ was useful.